The Tyler Durden effect

 How advertising is changing

-I’ll start with a confession; I’m passionate about all things Palahniuk, and it was Fight Club that first introduced me to his stunningly dark world.
+Allow me to start with a confession; I’m passionate about all things Palahniuk, and it was Fight Club that first introduced me to the stunningly dark worlds that exist within the pages of a Chuck Palahniuk novel.
 That, along with countless other reasons, is why it’s my favourite book.

-However, here’s where it gets troublesome.
+However, here’s where it gets a little bit awkward.
 When I tell people that Fight Club is my favourite book, the wry smirk that greets my answer is an all too familiar sight.
-More than anyone else, I can recognise the irony of my answer.
+And I'll be honest, I, more than anyone else, can recognise the seemingly hypocritical nature of my answer.
 Let’s face it, when you work in an industry that thrives on consumerism, Tyler Durden seems like an unlikely hero.
 But it’s all about perspective.

 Let’s be clear, marketing isn’t the issue at hand.
 Bad marketing is the problem.
 The digital world has brought with it an abundance of advertising opportunities, and whilst that’s great news for businesses, it also means that we’re having adverts thrown at us from all angles.
 The change in the way that we consume ads has altered the way in which we create ads.
 This sadly means that the quality has slipped.